marcusjensen15/week-4-code-review/README.md

 # Description

 This application offers the user full CRUD functionality between a company's products and reviews.
 When a user removes a product, all of the reviews for that product are deleted.
 When a user is creating a product or review, they aren't allowed to leave any fields blank.
 If they try to submit a review over five, or with a content body of less than 50 or more than 250 characters, the application throws an error.
 Basic styling has been applied to the document.
+BEFORE YOU TRY TO RUN THE APP, you will need to Seed the database or else it will throw an error. run Rake db:seed in the terminal before opening.

 ## Setup/Installation Requirements